dlu-ch/dlb/doc/faq.rst

 Can I use dlb in closed-source projects?
 ----------------------------------------

-dlb is licensed under LGPLv3_ (which is a supplement to the GPLv3_), dlb being "The Library" and each dlb scripts being a "Combined Work". [#lgpl1]_
+dlb is licensed under LGPLv3_ (which is a supplement to the GPLv3_), dlb being "The Library" and each dlb script being a "Combined Work". [#lgpl1]_

 dlb scripts can be part of commercial closed-source software without the need to publish any of it.